tommac08/docsv2/sources/gcr.md

 ### Post CI Dockerbuild

 - Enable the repository on Shippable
-- Make sure that GCR integration is set up on Shippable and that GCR is enabled for your repo
+- Make sure you have set up the GCR integration for the project as per instructions [here](project_settings.md)
 - On the repo page, go to 'Settings'.
 Choose the following -
     - Docker Build : ON
     - Dockerbuild order : Post-CI
     - Push Build : Yes if you want to push to GCR, No if you don't want to push to GCR
     - Push image to : gcr.io/(project id on GDC)/(image name)
+    - Push image tag : Click on the dropdown and choose the appropriate setting.
+You can choose your commitsha as your tag to keep it distinct or set the custom_tag to `latest`.
+By default, build numbers are used as tags.
     - Pull image from : Since your Dockerbuild is happening post CI, enter the image you want to use for CI
 - Make sure the Dockerfile for the image you want to build is at the root of your repo
 - Trigger a manual or webhook build